Suzuki G70

 The Suzuki G70 (formerly Suzuki Regina) is a subcompact hatchback concept revealed by Japanese automobile manufacturer Suzuki at the 2011 Tokyo Motor Show.

 Overview

-The Suzuki G70 concept was initially revealed at the Tokyo Motor Show on December 2, 2011 in Tokyo, Japan as the Suzuki Regina, alongside the second-generation Suzuki Swift Sport, the Swift EV Hybrid concept, and the Q Concept, as the automaker's idea of an fuel-efficient global small car.
-The Regina was later shown at the Geneva Motor Show the following year on March 8, 2012 in Geneva, Switzerland as the G70.
+The Suzuki G70 concept was initially revealed at the Tokyo Motor Show on December 2, 2011, in Tokyo, Japan as the Suzuki Regina, alongside the second-generation Suzuki Swift Sport, the Swift EV Hybrid concept, and the Q Concept, as the automaker's idea of a fuel-efficient global small car.
+The Regina was later shown at the Geneva Motor Show the following year on March 8, 2012, in Geneva, Switzerland as the G70.
 The new name was chosen to reflect its low produced CO2 emissions of 70 g per kilometer.
 The name was initially used during development of the concept.

 Specifications

 Technical specifications

 The Suzuki G70 concept uses a 800cc turbocharged internal combustion engine with a start-stop system and a CVT automatic transmission, and is in the front-engine, front-wheel drive layout.
 Also featured in the G70 concept is regenerative braking.